zephyrproject-rtos/zephyr/samples/boards/nrf52/nffs/README.rst

 Description:

+After successfully compiling & flashing this demo on nRF52840_PDK board,

 Press Button 2 on nRF52840_PDK board, so that file with "0.txt" name get created.

 Press Button 1 to read data on newly created file.